ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

               application_private_key: ${{ secrets.BOT_APPLICATION_PRIVATE_KEY }}

-and the following for the documentation deployment:
+Additionally, you must add the following code for the documentation deployment:

 .. tabs::